Stone Age: Oldowan out of Africa

-Pebble tools are found the latest first in southern Europe and then in northern.
+Pebble tools are found the latest first in southern Europe and then in northern Europe.
 They begin in the open areas of Italy and Spain, the earliest dated to 1.6 mya at Pirro Nord, Italy.
 The mountains of Italy are rising at a rapid rate in the framework of geologic time; at 1.6 mya they were lower and covered with grassland (as much of the highlands still are).
 Europe was otherwise mountainous and covered over with dense forest, a formidable terrain for warm-weather savanna dwellers.
-Similarly there is no evidence that the Mediterranean was passable at Gibraltar or anywhere else to H. erectus or earlier hominans.
+Similarly there is no evidence that the Mediterranean was passable at Gibraltar or anywhere else to H. erectus or earlier hominins.
 They might have reached Italy and Spain along the coasts.

-In northern Europe pebble tools are found earliest at Happisburgh, United Kingdom, from 0.8 mya.
+In northern Europe, pebble tools are found earliest at Happisburgh, United Kingdom, from 0.8 mya.
 The last traces are from Kent's Cavern, dated 0.5 mya.
 By that time H. erectus is regarded as having been extinct; however, a more modern version apparently had evolved, Homo heidelbergensis, who must have inherited the tools.
 He also explains the last of the Acheulean in Germany at 0.4 mya.

-In the late 19th and early 20th centuries archaeologists worked on the assumptions that a succession of Hominans and cultures prevailed, that one replaced another.
-Today the presence of multiple hominans living contemporaneously near each other for long periods is accepted as proved true; moreover, by the time the previously assumed "earliest" culture arrived in northern Europe, the rest of Africa and Eurasia had progressed to the Middle and Upper Palaeolithic, so that across the earth all three were for a time contemporaneous.
+In the late 19th and early 20th centuries, archaeologists worked on the assumption that a succession of hominins and cultures prevailed, that one replaced another.
+Today the presence of multiple hominins living contemporaneously near each other for long periods is accepted as proven true; moreover, by the time the previously assumed "earliest" culture arrived in northern Europe, the rest of Africa and Eurasia had progressed to the Middle and Upper Palaeolithic, so that across the earth all three were for a time contemporaneous.
 In any given region there was a progression from Oldowan to Acheulean, Lower to Upper, no doubt.